DeyuINF/wordcel/README.md

 - **Tab Navigation:** Use the `Tab` key to navigate across buttons and inputs.
 - **Enter Key:** Press `Enter` on focused audio buttons to play pronunciations.
 - **Alt + S:** Focus on the search input field for faster word lookup.
+- **Use the "Switch to Light/Dark Mode** button to change between light and dark themes, depending on your preference.

 ### Steps to Use
 1. Type a word into the search bar.